Grounds for Absolute Divorce

 12-month separation is a “no fault” ground for absolute divorce.
 Before filing for divorce, the spouses must have lived separate and apart without cohabitation (living together or having sexual relations) for 12 months without interruption.
 You can file for divorce based on 12-month separation even if your spouse does not consent to the divorce.

-Effective October 1, 2015, mutual consent is a new “no fault” ground for absolute divorce.
+Mutual consent is a newer “no fault” ground for absolute divorce.
 A court may grant an absolute divorce on the ground of mutual consent, without a waiting period, if:

 (1) the parties do not have any minor children in common;